krowe/ZSH-Keybindings/README.md

 do it that way because it isn't as straight forward and I like to be able to easily modify these (relatively speaking).

-If you'd like to see that method then look at the manual: http://zshwiki.org/home/zle/bindkeys
+If you'd like to see the suggested method, then look at the manual: http://zshwiki.org/home/zle/bindkeys

-This does work from both the console and Putty for me on the keyboards I have.
+This works from both the console and Putty for me on the keyboards I have so I'm just sticking with the easy way.
 I wouldn't suggest putting everything included on your servers.
-I use these on development machines only.
+I use these on sevelopment machines only.
 It would probably work fine but I don't like to put any bells and whistles like this on my public servers to ensure that they run smoothly.

 This is not a complete `~/.zshrc` file, it contains only the key bindings.
 It is also intended to be edited for your own preferences.
 Just use what you want and skip what you don't.

-This uses `Ctrl+Arrow` keys to jump through words.
+This uses <kbd>Ctrl</kbd>+<kbd>Arrow</kbd> keys to jump through words.
 Because the brightness keys don't really apply here I've mapped them to search history from cursor.

 ### Key Mappings ###
  - The key modifications which this script makes are the following:
-   - **Numpad** - These are mapped to the keys which they would be if the numlock key was pressed.
+   - **Numpad** - These are mapped to the keys which they would be if the
+          <kbd>Num Lock</kbd> key was pressed.
    - **Cursor Keys** - The left and right each move a single character and the up and down navigate the history.
+Use <kbd>Ctrl</kbd> +
-Use ctrl+left\right to jump whole words.
+          <kbd>Left</kbd> and <kbd>Ctrl</kbd> + <kbd>right</kbd> to jump whole
+          words.
    - **Ins,Del,Home,End,PgUp,PgDn** - These work as they should.
-PgUp\Down moves to the
+          <kbd>Page Up</kbd>\<kbd>Page Down</kbd> moves to the beggining and
-                                  beggining and end of the history respectively.
+          end of the history respectively.
    - **F1** - This clears the current input.
-   - **F2** - This displays unread Gmail.
+   - **F2** - This displays unread Gmail messages.
    - **F3** - Inserts the start of a basic find command to the current line.
    - **F4** - Spawns a new ZSH shell.
    - **F5** - History search up.
 Begin typing and this will search the history for another command which started the same way.
    - **F6** - History search down.
 This allows you to go back when performing the history search.
    - **F7** - Displays various system information.
    - **F8** - Restart the system.
-There is a 5 second countdown first which gives you time to cancel.
+There is a 5 second countdown first which gives you time to cancel (<kbd>Ctrl</kbd>+<kbd>C</kbd>).
+Oh ya, it beeps once in order to make sure you notice it.

 ## Downloading ##